 - Stir in strawberry puree, sweetened condensed milk, chilled milk, vanilla extract, and granulated sugar.

-- Chill the drink for a few hours before serving.
+- Chill the drink for 2-3 hours before serving.